srevinsaju/guiscrcpy/README.md

 it is the UI system that executes the fixed command to scrcpy engine.
 These are static.
 ##### Toolkit UI controller
 It is the UI controller, which gives commands to the Scrcpy window to execute certain actions. <p> Read **Issues** and **Future Releases** , before proceeding
+## Installation
+* Release 1.9.4 :: Linux only.
+A pre-build independant package is available.
+Checkout at Releases.
+Only do <p> `$ sudo apt install wmctrl xdotool ` <p> The executable file is in the main file.
+GUIscrcpy.
+* Windows OS is not supported in 1.9.4 due to the incompatibility of PyQt4 (discontinued with Python 3.4)

 ## Building from Source
-Fortunately or Unfortunately, GUIscrcPy has to be built from source.
+GUIscrcPy can also be built from source.
 But that's easy again!

 Before everything, make sure you have scrcpy on your path.
 You can Google it out, on how to do it, next build will have a automated build.
 Only Scrcpy 1.9